A new website championing our ambition to end homelessness

 A new website

 The vision for the new site is that it should support the goal to end homelessness by clearly explaining the causes and impact of homelessness, showing that it’s something that could happen to anyone, and inspiring people to get involved.
-A big part of the refreshed brand is the imagery we use of people – gets closer to their perspective and doesn’t objectify them.
+A big part of the refreshed brand is the imagery we use of people – which gets closer to their perspective and doesn’t objectify them.
 The new website needed to showcase this.
 The site was also designed to support our clients (we call them members) with information about our services.

 Our previous website was eight years old.
 It lacked personality, it fitted internal structures and was a graveyard for PDFs.
 Information was not well organised and the site did little to convey our passion and knowledge.
 As such, a big part of the project involved looking at information architecture and developing new narratives for homelessness which we could use across different sections of the site, especially thinking about audiences and the information they needed.